jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (c) maintains confidence in the administration of the electoral system.

 ### 4D Membership of Electoral Commission
-(1) The Governor-General, on the recommendation of the House of Representatives, must appoint 3 members of the Electoral Commission as follows:
+(1) The Governor-General, on the recommendation of the House of Representatives, must appoint at least 3, but not more than 7, members of the Electoral Commission, including—
-  (a) 1 member as the Chief Electoral Officer; and
+  (a) 1 member as the Chief Electoral Officer:
-  (b) 1 member as the chairperson; and
+  (b) 1 member as the chairperson:
   (c) 1 member as the deputy chairperson.
 (2) The member appointed as the Chief Electoral Officer under subsection (1)﻿(a) is the chief executive of the Electoral Commission.
 (3) The members of the Electoral Commission are the board for the purposes of the Crown Entities Act 2004.